-Schedule an appointment to meet with the Assistant Director of Student Success to discuss challenges associated with their disabilities, the services provided at BFIT, and to determine what, if any, services the student wants or needs.
-If it is determined that accommodations are needed, the student completes a confidential accommodation request form describing the accommodations needed.
-3. Students are encouraged to contact instructors to let them know about the disability and the types of accommodations required and present the accommodation request form during the first week of classes.
-The Learning Specialist, the student and the instructor sign the accommodation request; the student and instructor each receive an electronic copy and the original request form will be kept on file in the office of the Learning Specialist.
+- Schedule an appointment to meet with the Director of Learning to discuss challenges associated with their disabilities, the services provided at BFIT, and to determine what, if any, services the student wants or needs.
+If it is determined that accommodations are needed, the student completes a confidential accommodation request form describing the accommodations needed. - 3.
+Students are encouraged to contact instructors to let them know about the disability and the types of accommodations required and present the accommodation request form during the first week of classes.
+The Director of Learning, the student and the instructor sign the accommodation request; the student and instructor each receive an electronic copy and the original request form will be kept on file in the office of the Director of Learning.